ysoftwareab/yplatform/doc/working-with-git-new.md

 No need to initialize a repository with a `README.md`, nor add a `.gitignore` or a `LICENSE`.
 Just push these files from your local copy.

-Once you've created the Github repository, remember to (see sections below):
+Once you've created the Github repository, remember to apply the settings below.

+**NOTE** You can apply most of them by editing installing the Probot Settings app](https://probot.github.io/apps/settings/), and editing`.github/settings.yml` with the `name` and `description`.

 ### Add teams and collaborators